-As a general rule, your blog posts should be fairly short—definitely under 1,000 words, though under 500 is even better.
+As a general rule, your blog posts should be fairly short.
 This doesn't mean that long posts are necessarily bad posts.
 After all, sometimes you need more space to tell a story or argue a point.
 Still, you shouldn't make your posts longer than they have to be.

 If you find yourself writing a long post, take a moment to examine what you're writing and see if there's anything that you can cut.
 Not only will this help you make your posts shorter and easier to read, it can help you polish your writing by removing parts that don't add anything to your overall message.

 Another way to cut the length of a post is to break it up into multiple posts.
 Writing a series of posts can be a good way to tell a complex story or address a topic at length.